What is abusive head trauma?

 - Differently sized pupils

-- Inability to focus eyes or track movement
+- Inability to lift their head, focus eyes, or track movement

-In many cases, abusive head trauma also leaves a child with long-term problems that affect him or her physically and intellectually.
-A survivor of abusive head trauma may be dependent on medical services, special education, and social services for the rest of his or her life.
+In many cases, abusive head trauma also leaves a child with long-term problems that affect them physically and intellectually.
+A survivor of abusive head trauma may be dependent on medical services, special education, and social services for the rest of their life.

 What causes abusive head trauma?